ellioseven/ellioseven.github.io/_posts/2017-10-30-simple-docker-livereload.markdown

 ## Step 1 - Require the Package

 Require the livereload package.
-I also use the [ip](https://www.npmjs.com/package/ip) package to get the address of the Docker container.
+I also use the [ip](https://www.npmjs.com/package/ip) package to get the address of the container.

 ```
 npm install --save-dev livereload ip